 Surprisingly, most store-bought ficus bonsai aren’t prepared in ancient bonsai master schools.
 They’re grown and grafted in nurseries by the thousands in tropical regions of the world.

-Why are ficus ginseng roots so thick?
+How do ficus ginseng roots get so thick?

 - At this point, the tree itself has grown a stem several feet tall, also an inch across.